Pullusb/devTools/README.md

 - Time selected lines (add two timer lines to print execution code in sec of selected line (add import if necessary))
 - Expand text shortcuts - Replace _C._ with _bpy.context._ and _D._ with _bpy.data_
 - write classes tuple - Write a tuple at cursor containing all classes in file (for register/unregister in loop)
+- Context override - Modal, click in any area after clicking the button to generate a context override function pointing to this area type
 - Text diff external - Print a diff with internal text and external source in console (appears only if file is external)
 - Open folder - Open folder where text is located in OS browser
 - Open externally - Open in external default editor or associated program